scala/docs.scala-lang/_overviews/toolkit/munit-run.md

 ## Running the tests

-You can run all the tests of your program in a single command.
+You can run all of your test suites with a single command.

 {% tabs munit-unit-test-4 class=tabs-build-tool %}
 {% tab 'Scala CLI' %}